alljoyn/extras-webdocs/docs/develop/api-guide/config/cpp.md

 3. Initialize the AboutService in service mode.
 4. Instantiate a ConfigStore.
 5. Implement the callbacks required by the Config Server.
 6. Initialize the ConfigService in server mode, providing it with the ConfigStore and callbacks.

 ## Setting up the AllJoyn framework and About feature

 The steps required for this service framework are universal to all applications that use the AllJoyn framework and for any application using one or more AllJoyn service frameworks.
 Prior to use of the Configuration service framework as a Config Server or Config Client, the About feature must be implemented and the AllJoyn framework set up.

 Complete the procedures in the following documents to guide you in this process:

 * [Building Linux section][building-linux]
-* [About API Guide][about-api-guide-linux]
+* [About API Guide][about-api-guide-cpp]

 ## Implementing an App: Config Server

 Implementing a Config Server requires creating and registering an instance of the ConfigService class.
 Any application using Config Server also requires an About Server to facilitate the discovery via Announcements.

 **NOTE:** Verify the BusAttachment has been created, started and connected before implementing the ConfigService.
-See the [About API Guide][about-api-guide-linux] for the code snippets.
+See the [About API Guide][about-api-guide-cpp] for the code snippets.
 Code in this chapter references a variable `mBus`
 (the BusAttachment variable name).

 ### Initialize the AllJoyn framework

 See the [Building Linux section][building-linux] for instructions to set up the AllJoyn framework.

 #### Create bus attachment